 - Anodised aluminium on both interior and exterior

 - Powder Coated aluminium on both interior and exterior

 - Timber-look wrapped aluminium on both interior and exterior

 Note – Real timber veneered aluminium cannot be used externally.

 The main consideration is the durability of materials, components and coatings in an indoor chlorinated environment.
 The combination of the chlorine and high moisture cause these environments to be corrosive to some metals and coatings.

 - Batten (timber or aluminium) – aluminium battens are acceptable.
-Recommended species for timber battens are: Spotted Gum, Blackbutt, Burnt Ash, Pacific Teak and American White Oak
+Recommended species for timber battens are: Spotted Gum, Blackbutt, Burnt Ash, Pacific Teak and White Oak

 - Coating – for aluminium battens powder coated, anodised and timber-look wraps are acceptable.
 Real timber veneer is NOT acceptable.